What is tā Moko?

 Does the studio do cover-ups?

 These are assessed on an individual basis to determine whether a cover-up is feasible and/or whether laser removal session(s) prior would be beneficial.
-The studio can advise on options and also works together with our resident laser removal specialist.

 `